• Facebook

 Extra-curricular enrichment

-Year 7 – Past theatre trips have been to Charlie and the Chocolate Factory, The School of Rock, Aladin and Matilda
+Year 7 – Past theatre trips have been to Charlie and the Chocolate Factory, The School of Rock, Aladdin and Matilda

 Year 8 – Gothic Tales, A Christmas Carol (Visiting Theatre Companies)